Overview

 Special Precautions and Warnings

 Autoimmune diseases: Fulvic acid might increase the activity of the immune system.
-It might therefore worsen some autoimmune diseases, such as multiple sclerosis, systemic lupus erythematosus (SLE), and rheumatoid arthritis (RA).
-People with these conditions should be cautious or avoid fulvic acid altogether.
+This might worsen some autoimmune diseases, such as multiple sclerosis, systemic lupus erythematosus (SLE), and rheumatoid arthritis (RA).

-Kashin-Beck Disease: There is some concern that fulvic acid in drinking water might increase the risk of developing Kashin-Beck bone disease.
+Kashin-Beck Disease: Fulvic acid in drinking water might increase the risk of developing Kashin-Beck bone disease.
 It is thought that the risk is greatest in regions where people do not receive enough selenium in their diet.

 Interactions ?